Tyson Foods workers get paid sick leave; 75% vaccinated - KESQ

 Workplace advocates have cited inadequate paid sick leave as a key barrier preventing low-income workers from getting the vaccine.

+Tyson Foods also said that fully vaccinated employees who test positive for COVID will get up to two weeks of paid leave for the next six months.
+That benefit will not extend to employees who have religious or medical exemptions.

-Tyson Foods announced several another benefits for its workers, including a week of paid vacation.
+The company announced several other new benefits, including a week of paid vacation for new hires after six months.

 “These measures are the latest examples of our ongoing efforts to make Tyson the most sought-after place to work,” Johanna Söderström, Tyson Foods’ executive vice president and chief human resources officer, said in a statement.